 Creating a project that is sustainable

-We are very excited that these groups will be sustained.
-This will be made possible through the work of our Community Engagement worker, Claire Burke.
+We were very excited that these groups could be sustained.
+This was made possible through the work of our Community Engagement worker, Claire Burke.

-As the project evolves, Claire will be identifying potential volunteer facilitators to take the groups forward once the Mental Health Foundation staff move on.
+As the project evolved, Claire aimed to identify potential volunteer facilitators to take the groups forward once the Mental Health Foundation staff moved on.
 These volunteer facilitators could be group members, staff from the housing associations or external volunteers.
-She will be running facilitator training sessions which will support people to develop the skills to be able to run groups.
+She planned to run facilitator training sessions to support people in developing the skills to be able to run groups.

-The housing associations will be supporting the volunteers long term.
-We will also ensure that we provide a space for the volunteers to connect and share through our quarterly volunteer forum.
+The housing associations are supporting the volunteers long-term.
+We are also ensuring that we provide a space for the volunteers to connect and share through our quarterly volunteer forum.

 Body image and mental health in later life

 At the launch of Standing Together Cymru, we introduced our theme of body image for Mental Health Awareness Week 2019.
-At the event, we facilitated two life drawing sessions with an older model in order to start discussions around this topic.
+We facilitated two life drawing sessions at the event with an older model to start discussions around this topic.